markterweele/windows-itpro-docs/windows/configuration/background/index.md

 zone_pivot_groups: windows-versions-11-10
 ---

-# Configure the desktop and lock screen background
+# Configure the desktop and lock screen backgrounds

 Configuring desktop and lock screen backgrounds in Windows offers a simple yet effective way to enhance productivity, enforce consistency, and strengthen organizational branding.